StephenNneji/SScanSS-2/docsrc/simulation.rst

 Hardware limit
 ==============
 During simulation, positioning system limits are checked by default, this can be toggled by clicking **Simulation > Hardware Limits Check**
-When disabled, all the joint limits on the positioning system are ignored (to ignore limit on a single joint see Positioning System).
+When disabled, all the joint limits on the positioning system are ignored (to ignore the limit on a single joint see :ref:`Positioning system <Positioning system settings>`).
 When enabled, any joint limits that are not explicitly disabled in the positioning system window will be checked.

 Collision detection
 ===================
 Collision detection is disabled by default, it can be toggled by clicking **Simulation > Collision Detection**.
-When activated, SScanSS-2 will check for collisions at the final sample pose of each measurement and highlight the colliding bodies in the graphic window (if **Show Graphically** is enabled).
+When activated, SScanSS 2 will check for collisions at the final sample pose of each measurement and highlight the colliding bodies in the graphic window (if **Show Graphically** is enabled).
 The simulation results will also indicate the point and alignment at which the collision occurred.

 .. warning::
-    Even though the collision detection in SScanSS-2 is reasonably robust, it should not be a substitute for your eyes but a complement.
+    Even though the collision detection in SScanSS 2 is reasonably robust, it should not be a substitute for your eyes but a complement.
 The following should be taken into account:

     1. The software cannot check collisions for objects that are not present such as sample holders, or incomplete models